Groo the Wanderer: Publication history

 Aragonés created the character of Groo in the late 1970s.
-However, at that time no comic book company would allow creators to retain the rights to their characters, and Aragonés did not wish to surrender those rights.
+At that time no comic book company would allow creators to retain the rights to their characters, and Aragonés did not wish to surrender those rights.
 In 1981, a comic book, Destroyer Duck #1, was published by Eclipse Comics as a benefit to raise money for a legal battle over creator rights; a four-page story contributed by Aragonés featured Groo's first published appearance.
 A few months later, Groo appeared in a two-page preview ad and the back cover art in Starslayer #4, published by Pacific Comics.
 The second Groo story appearance was in a five-page backup story in Starslayer #5.

 In 1982, Pacific Comics began publishing Groo the Wanderer as a regular series.
 Pacific faced various financial difficulties and was only able to publish eight issues of the title.
 With Pacific unable to publish new material, a one-shot issue of material that was originally written for them (titled the Groo Special) was instead published by Eclipse.
 When Groo was published by Pacific, he was not portrayed as a bumbling idiot.
 In fact, one issue had him use his brains to create sophisticated traps and his speech was similar to Conan the Barbarian's.

 Aragonés and Evanier eventually negotiated a deal with Epic Comics, an imprint of Marvel Comics, for that company to take care of publication while preserving creator rights.
 This resulted in the longest run of Groo the Wanderer with 120 issues.
 In 1994, with Marvel facing financial difficulties, the title switched to Image Comics and was retitled Groo.
 In the first issue Groo remarks "the marvels of the world are but images before me".

 When Image in turn faced legal problems after publishing twelve issues, the title switched to Dark Horse Comics in 1998.
 Dark Horse did not publish the title as a regular series, but periodically released new material and reprints as miniseries and collections.

-At the 2007 WonderCon, the creators revealed that since 2005 they had been trying to produce a Groo/Conan crossover (both titles are published by Dark Horse).
+At the 2007 WonderCon, the creators revealed that since 2005 they had been trying to produce a Groo/Conan crossover (both titles being then published by Dark Horse).
 The project encountered a number of postponements; although two issues had been completed by the spring of 2011, the series was further delayed because of a backache suffered by Aragonés.
 The book finally saw print in July 2014, with Aragonés and writer Mark Evanier working with artist Thomas Yeates, who drew the Conan portions of the book.